cinghie/wordpress-starter-pack/wp-content/plugins/woo-product-feed-pro/readme.txt

 * Supports WooCommerce Dynamic Pricing & Discounts from RightPress
 * Supports the Discount Rules for WooCommerce plugin from FlyCart
 * Supports WC Fields Factory
+* Supports WooCommerce Wholesale Prices from Rymera Web Co (removing prices with wholesale prices set)
 * Supports Table Rate Shipping for WooCommerce from WooCommerce
 * Supports Table Rate Shipping for WooCommerce from Bolder Elements
 * Supports usage of the All In One SEO pack title and description attributes
 * Supports the WPC Product Bundles for WooCommerce plugin
+* Supports the EAN and Barcodes for WooCommerce pugin created by WPFactory.

 Some of the above mentioned feature can only be used by users who upgraded to the Elite version of our plugin

 === Elite paid features ===
 * WPML / WCML support
 * Aelia currency switcher support
+* Curcy currency switcher support
 * Polylang support
 * Addition of the extra fields on your product edit pages
 * Data manipulation feature